fietser28/EL-Load-FW/README.md

 Changing numbers with the encoder is pretty rudimentairy but it works now.

 You can manually calibrate the load using the UI, a configurable CV/CC power supply and a voltage and current DMM: You first need to calibrate the voltage and current measurements (calibrating the ADC).
 After that the Iset and Vset (using the DAC's) are done using the ADC measurements.
 Next, the Von, OCP and OVP calibrations can not be measured using single measurements but are iteratively calibrated by iterating each bit of precision.
 This iteration is done in a flow action.

+### SCPI

+SCPI commands are not documented yet.
+For a list of SCPI commands look in [src/scpi/scpi-commands.h](src/scpi/scpi-commands.h)